tbnobed/bookstudio/DOCKER_DEPLOYMENT.md

 docker compose up -d
 ```

+## Docker Compose Configuration Notes

+- The version attribute in docker-compose.yml has been removed as it's considered obsolete in newer Docker Compose versions.
+- ES modules are used in Node.js scripts (particularly init-db-prod.js) to align with the project's module system.

 ## PostgreSQL Version Compatibility

 BookStud.io uses PostgreSQL 14 for database storage.
 The docker-compose.yml explicitly specifies: